Acerx-AMJ/Marooned/Marooned.md

 38 days left.
 What is it missing?

 How hard would it be to shrink the world?
 Very.
 We sized the tiles to 200 on a whim. and the floor tiles are x700 before that.
 Could I make like a global size factor.

 make a new island. make a portal out the the archway with a shader that animates a multicolored door.
 The portal could be at the end of the last dungeon and your teleported to a new island.
 Make a boss.

+09/25/2025

+Fixed tree shadows.
+We now stamp the shadow onto the terrain with a shader.
+So shadow quads are no longer floating in the air sometimes.

+More sounds, sound of bullets hitting wall. jump sound effect. ghost sound effects. enemy hurt sound effect should be positional.

+River level was crashing because there were no entrances. over world level must have entrances. or account for this.

+Can we just apply the lighting shader to the launcher model and it will just work?
+Yup it just works.
+That means barrels and chests can be lit by the shader as well we don't need to tint them. -need to ad more dungeon props if we can light things so easily.

+maybe we could tint the gun and sword model with the same shader? it would probably make it too dark in dark areas.
+My guess is using our current tint method would work better.

+Take another stab at adding a texture to the grass some how.
+Can we apply a texture to pixels that are over a certian height on the heightmap? you can sample a texture with a shader surely.
+You tried it before and it wouldn't work.
+Maybe it was something to do with the vertex shaders UVs or something.

+-This time it worked.
+I think because of all the experience with lighting shader.

+Added fog for distant terrain.
+Then added treeShader which is applied to trees, bushes, entrances, and doors.
+So it should probably be called fog shader or something.
+It just blends the colors toward background sky color depending on distance.

+make swimming work. -added swim sound effect, works the same as foosteps but for water.

+Make ghost slowly turn invisible when not attacking.
+It should start and remain visible until player enters vision. then slowly fade out, intantly fade back in if attacking, then slowly fade out.
+Upon taking damage instantly fade back in.

+Commision an artist to redraw all the enemy sprites.

+Commision a musician for an ambient music track.